SpenceKonde/DxCore/megaavr/extras/Ref_Clocks.md

   b.
 Double check your calculations of the appropriate load capacitance.
 If you're not confident that they're approximately correct, remove the two capacitors and try again (with no caps - amazingly this often *just barely* works, though it will usually crash if you put your hand near it.
 Your original loading capacitor value was too large, likely because you underestimated stray capacitance.
 Use a significantly lower value capacitor.
   c.
 Your crystal may just be bad.
 3. if it previously worked
   a.
-If SMD caps, put a touch of "no clean" flux ("rework", "gel" ,"tacky" and similar words often usedto describe the type you want.
-The liquid kind is usually not as effectvive)  on the caps, and briefly touch an soldering iron tip to each end of each cap. (alternate capacitors to give the end you reflowed a chance to cool. if you can, do the same for the pads of the crystal.
+If SMD caps, put a touch of "no clean" flux ("rework", "gel" ,"tacky" and similar words often usedto describe the type you want. )  on the caps, and briefly touch an soldering iron tip to each end of each cap. (alternate capacitors to give the end you reflowed a chance to cool. if you can, do the same for the pads of the crystal.
 Try it again.
   b.
 Failing that, replace the crystal.

 ### External clocks